Program patterns

 Classes

-JS classes are in use throughout the code except for some helper and local functions.
-The are templates for creating objects and are in use for readability and easier naming options.
+JS classes are used throughout the code except for some helper and local functions.
+They are templates for creating readable objects with more accessible naming options.

 // An example of a class object in use